Skip to Main Content

 Earnings

-Salaries for newspaper editors vary from small to large communities, but editors generally are well compensated.
+Salaries for newspaper editors vary from small to large communities, but editors (especially those at larger newspapers) generally are well compensated.
 Other factors affecting compensation include quality of education and previous experience, job level, and the newspaper's circulation.
 Large metropolitan dailies offer higher-paying jobs, while outlying weekly papers pay less.

-On many newspapers, salary ranges and benefits, such as vacation time and health insurance, of most nonmanagerial editorial workers are negotiated by the Newspaper Guild.
+On many newspapers, salary ranges and benefits, such as vacation time and health insurance, of most nonmanagerial editorial workers are negotiated by the NewsGuild-Communication Workers of America.

 Related Professions